getbread/volusion_bread_release/README.md

 # Installation

-1. Unzip and upload the contents of volusion_plugin.zip to the volusion store via SFTP into a folder named "bread".
+1. Unzip and upload the contents of volusion_bread_release.zip to the volusion store via SFTP into a folder named "bread".
    - Here are details on how to set up and use your Volusion SFTP account: https://volusionhome.my.site.com/knowledgebase/s/article/UsingYourVolusionFTPSFTPAccount
 2. Rename the bread/dashboard/settings.default.inc to bread/dashboard/settings.inc
+3. In the schema folder, there are two files called `orderHistory.sql` and `orderHistory.xsd`.
+Use the SFTP program to add those to /vspfiles/schema/Generic.
-3. Log into the volusion administration screen.
+4. Log into the volusion administration screen.
-4. Edit the theme template via: Design > File Editor > template_xxx.html
+5. You can edit the theme template via: Design > File Editor > template_xxx.html
-5. Add the following script tag to the bottom of the template just before the closing `</body>` tag.
+6. Add the following script tag to the bottom of the template just before the closing `</body>` tag.